rturrado/TSReader/README.md

 ## TODO

+- [ ] Parse adaptation field, adaptation extension, and payload data.
 - [ ] Distinguish audio and video packets.
 - [ ] Get audio or video information from the packet.
-- [ ] Write audio and video to output files.
+- [ ] Write audio and video to output files.<br/>
-It would be good to do this in a generic way, e.g., as a stage where different actions could be performed on the parsed TS packet.
+    It would be good to do this in a generic way, e.g., as a stage where different actions could be performed on the parsed TS packet.<br/>
     `Read > Parse > (Write audio packet to audio file or video packet to video file _and/or_ Do some statistics... )`

 ## Usage